Myth: A claim that occurred before I owned the property should affect my insurance rate.

 - If liability losses are present, look at the cause of loss and consider if the same tenant is living at the property who caused the claim.

-These are just a few of the items you need to strongly consider when reviewing the loss history at a location in question.
+These are just a few of the items you need to strongly consider when reviewing the claims history at a location in question.
 If you are still sold on purchasing a location that has some negative loss history and you are experiencing difficulties with purchasing affordable insurance coverage, consider the following.
 Requesting a higher deductible for your entire policy or at least for the perils that have been loss issues for the past owner.
 For example, if frozen and burst pipes have been an issue in the past, request a higher deductible for that specific peril.
 If the past loss had a payout of $8,000 then request a $10,000 deductible for that peril, if financially it makes sense for you.
-This will offset the risk and “cover up” the loss altogether.
+This will offset the risk and “cover-up” the loss altogether.
 Do not jeopardize your business by taking on a higher deductible than what you can stomach as an owner.
 You are better off looking for another property to purchase or paying the higher insurance premium.

 Just a quick note about our program, we do not require any prior loss history to provide you with coverage.
 We obviously strongly urge you to gather this information, as it only benefits you, but we can offer coverage to you without it.
 More importantly, we will not come to you 30 to 60 days later and cancel or increase your premium.
 Our program was built by investors, for investors.
 We work a bit differently.
 We utilize a tool called Hazardhub, which provides us with a risk analysis for a specific location.
 It provides us with a score using a number of factors such as crime, education, vacancy, etc. Your location score determines what property coverages we can offer you.
-With more than 71,000 locations spread among all 50 states and priding ourselves on “Ease of Use” for investors, it did not make any sense for us to delay moving forward with coverage for up to a week while waiting on loss history.
+With more than 71,000 locations spread among all 50 states and priding ourselves on “Ease of Use” for investors, it did not make any sense for us to delay moving forward with coverage for up to a week while waiting on claims history.
 We have developed what we feel is a fair and stable rate to offset the risk we are taking on.
 It has worked very well for us as we have not had an “across the board” rate increase in over 10 years.
 Just something for you to consider when shopping for property insurance.